Join the Webwise Youth Panel

 The Webwise Youth Panel allows young people to have a real say on the issues that affect them

-The Safer Internet Ireland Youth Advisory Panel will be made up of 30 members and will meet on three occasions in the academic year.
-The panel will play an active role in developing the national Safer Internet Day awareness campaign.
+The Youth Advisory Panel is made up of 30 members and meet on three occasions during the academic year.
+The panel play an active role in developing the national Safer Internet Day awareness campaign.

 Webwise Youth Panel Helps Develop Internet Safety Awareness Campaigns

 The Webwise Youth Panel offers many benefits and opportunities including: